synpixel/skilift/docs/api/session.md

     ```luau
     function session<T>:userid(user: number)
+    ```

 - Details

     This isn't saved.
 You'll have to call this on every server you join.

+### await

+Waits until the next request has completed.
+Use this along with `:stop()` to listen when the store has succesfully saved, or when loading to determine when the data finished loading exactly.

+- Type

+    ```luau
+    function session<T>:await()
+    ```

+### bad

+Returns a reason why data is considered bad.
+It's recommended to check this frequently, as data can be considered bad when skilift sees a migration that doesn't exist, or an action on a transaction it can't recognize.

+- Type

+    ```luau
+    function session<T>:bad()
+    ```

+- Details

+    When skilift encounters a session it determines to be "bad", it automatically calls `:stop()` on that session.
+This is okay, since sessions considered bad should never be edited by the server.
+It's recommended to kick the player when it's determined that their data is bad.

 ## Properties